palewire/first-python-notebook/docs/jupyter_desktop/index.rst

 .. note::

     Advanced users like to take advantage of Python’s power tools to have more control over when and where code is installed on their system.
-Readers interested in the techniques preferred by the pros should consult `our appendix <../appendix/>`_.
+Readers interested in the techniques preferred by the pros should consult {doc}`our appendix </appendix/index>`.
 It requires use of your computer’s command-line interface.

 Install JupyterLab Desktop